gve-sw/gve_devnet_divided-combined_conference_rooms_webex_devices_macros/README.md

 Install GMM_Lib.js, JoinSplit.js and VoiceSwitch.js on each codec (primary and secondary)

+If you also have installed the USB Mode Version 3 macro, you need to edit it and set the `matrix_Camera_Mode` constant to `true`

+NOTE: The macro modules contained in this repository and the USB Mode Macro Version 3 use the same macro library contained in GMM_Lib.js , if you already installed it for the USB Mode Macro, there is no need to install it again.

 Here is a summary of their roles as modules of this Divided-Combined functionality:

 ### GMM_Lib.js